 120mn gallon reservoir at Ghafat is due for completion in 2012.

-We have scaled back the amount of water we believe the UAE will produce over our five-year
+have scaled back the amount of water we believe the UAE will produce over our

 period in 2016.
 With the Mirfa IWPP due onstream that year, adding 53mn g/d of capacity to the Abu Dhabi water system, there will be an increase in capacity.
 However, this is some 7mn g/d short of the original target level, and leads us to revise down our production outlook.
 We still